 - Anterior cervical discectomy and fusion (ACDF)

 Don’t suffer neck pain needlessly.
 If you’re in New Jersey or New York City, contact the spinal specialists at NU-Spine for a comprehensive diagnosis and effective treatment.
 Dr. Skovrlj uses a multi-disciplinary approach to spinal treatment, which helps him achieve effective results faster.
-Contact NU-Spine today for an evaluation.This page was published on Mar 25, 2020, modified on Jan 26, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Contact NU-Spine today for an evaluation.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey